USA / USD

 Check: The next part in the PDCA Cycle is to monitor and/or measure key processes and their output against targets and analyze the results.

-Act: After evaluating the results of your monitoring and measuring, the standard requires taking action to improve performance as necessary.
+Act: After evaluating the results of your monitoring and measuring, the standard stipulates to take actions to improve performance as necessary.

-ISO 9001:2015 requirements also follow ISO's High Level Structure, which ensures consistency across ISO management system standards.
-In addition to the structure, punctuation, choice of words, and basic terminology are also consistent.
+The ISO 9001:2015 requirements also follow ISO's High Level Structure which makes the format of management systems standards consistent across all ISO standards.
+In addition to the structure, also punctuation, choice of words, and basic terminology are consistent.
 All this makes it easier to integrate ISO 9001 with other management standards.
 The High Level Structure is defined in ISO's Annex SL.

 Conclusion

 ISO 9001 requirements affect each position in a different way.
-To make full use of ISO so that the organization runs more efficiently, customers are more satisfied, and profits are maximized, proper training is indispensable.
-All too often, executives and department managers are neglected when it comes to ISO 9001 training – despite the fact that it's these positions that could generate the highest rewards for the company if they were trained to fully utilize ISO 9001.
+To make full use of ISO so that the organization runs more efficiently, customers are more satisfied, and profits are maximized, proper training is indispensible.
+All too often, executives and department managers are neglected when it comes to ISO 9001 training – despite the fact that it's these positions that could benefit most from ISO 9001.

 No matter if you just want to find out more about ISO 9001:2015 requirements or if you want to ensure that all key positions get the best training, we have an effective online course for you.